flowagentnu/1rel-documentation/docs/Forms/forms-Items.md

 - The `project` item is fetched using the current item's ID, referred to as `[itemid]`.
 - The `task` item is associated with a related item, identified through a relationship indicated as `[relationXX]`, where `XX` should be replaced with the actual relation ID relevant to your configuration.

-Each array under an item key (like `project`, `customer`, `task`) is structured as a query filter.
+Each array under an item key (like `project`, `task`) is structured as a query filter.
 It specifies the criteria for fetching or interacting with that item, primarily for the purpose of populating form fields or performing actions through triggers.

 ### Item Commands
-In above example, the `project`, `customer`, and `task` are defined by different commands.
+In above example, the `project`, and `task` are defined by different commands.
 To understand the commands, see table below:

 | Command | Description |
 |---------|-------------|